DavidMiles1925/stepper_motor_demo/README.md

 ### Connections

-Match colors of wires to respective pins on devices.

 | Pi Pin (BCM) | Motor Board Pin |
 | ------------ | --------------- |
 | 17           | IN1             |